jorismar/Whiptail-based-Install-Script-Model/README.md

 callfunc your_custom_function arg1 arg2 arg3 ... arg8
 ```

-4. To update the progress bar percentage, call the **update_progress** function anywhere in code, except within your custom functions and **never invoke dialog functions within the install or custom functions.** The following example update progress bar to 45%.
+4. To update the progress bar percentage, call the **update_progress** function anywhere in code, except within your custom functions and **never invoke dialog functions within the install or custom functions.** To access the current progress value use the variable **$\_\_PROGRESS\_COUNT**.
+The following example shown how to update the progress bar to 45%.

 ```
 update_progress 45